 NetCrunch Traffic Flow Analyzer is a software-based Flow collector that collects traffic data, correlates it with other network data, and allows monitoring and presentation of the current traffic state.

 NetCrunch analyzer supports Cisco protocols such as Netflow, IPFIX, and Cisco NBAR technology for application monitoring.

 NetCrunch allows you to analyze traffic using various criteria such as

 The traffic can be analyzed for all nodes or any group of nodes defined through Atlas View.
 NetCrunch can also collect summary performance data for each traffic category.

 NetCrunch also shows real-time flow statistics for each node.
 Flows Status shows both summary traffic of the node and trend in the last hour.

-The program also allows setting thresholds on various metrics such as a number of packets or bytes being transmitted in the time unit.
+The program allows setting thresholds on various metrics such as the number of packets or bytes being transmitted in the time unit.

 @@img:node-flows.png NetCrunch Node Flow Status